antoinet/cryptoioc/README.md

 communication to cryptomining pools is usually legitimate, it is also an indicator of compromise.
 The published IOCs can be used to monitor and detect network connections to cryptomining pools.

-The CryptoIOC website is currently running on the Heroku platform at the following URL: https://cryptoioc.ch/
+The CryptoIOC website is running at the following URL: https://cryptoioc.ch/

 ## Contribute